arnbme/apcupsd/README.md

 <a name="purpose"></a>
 ## 1. Purpose
-Perform a graceful hub shutdown when power is lost.
+**Perform a graceful Hub shutdown when power is lost.**

+Developed for, and tested on a Windows 10 system, but may work on any system supporting Visual Basic Script.

-This version, maintained by Arn Burkhoff, was derived from Steve Wright's APC UPS Monitor Driver release.
+This version, maintained by Arn Burkhoff, was derived from Steve Wright's APC UPS Monitor Driver release, but does not use or require a PHP server.

 [:arrow_up_small: Back to top](#top)